vishalCitymall/todoApp/README.md

 ## Requirements

 For development, you will only need Node.js installed in your environement.
+This node app is running on localhost.
+To test the routes install the postman.

 ### Node
 - #### Node installation on Windows